Find your perfect value college

 Ranked by U.S. News & World Report as the #2 regional public institution in the South, James Madison University is also recognized as one of the best values, and greenest schools, in the nation.
 JMU’s reputation for student support and success has made it one of the most trusted institutions, with high marks from Money magazine for job-market success.
 With one of the most respected business schools in the nation, according to Businessweek and other ranking agencies, JMU is also home to one of the region’s most influential and respected art and design programs in the School of Art, Design, and Art History.

-These strengths come together in the interdisciplinary JMU BS in Industrial Design program, pulling together JMU’s best faculty in art, design, technology, and all of the fields necessary for success in the industrial design profession.
+These strengths come together in the interdisciplinary JMU BS -one of the best Industrial Design schools, pulling together JMU’s best faculty in art, design, technology, and all of the fields necessary for success in the industrial design profession.
 The curriculum combines research with hands-on experimentation, from theory to manufacturing, as well as entrepreneurship, management, and business knowledge.
 The JMU way also emphasizes collaboration and cooperation, applying knowledge to real needs and problems to create graduates who will be leaders wherever they go.

 Non-Resident Annual Cost: $26,264

-With over three decades of experience, the SJSU Industrial Design program is one of the most renowned and influential in the nation, feeding graduates directly into the highest reaches of the tech industry.
+With over three decades of experience, SJSU, one of the best Industrial Design degree programs is one of the most renowned and influential in the nation, feeding graduates directly into the highest reaches of the tech industry.
 The SJSU BS in Industrial Design uses its connections to Silicon Valley to bring the very latest, most current expertise into the program, combining experiential learning (including a required internship) with collaborative projects with business and other partners.
 A trusted track record of job-market desirability and success gives SJSU graduates assurance that their degrees will take them far.

 Non-Resident Annual Cost: $18,578

-One of the foremost research universities in the South, Georgia Tech has been shaping industry, business, medicine, technology, and applied science since its founding in 1885, bringing modern education and opportunity to the post-war South.
-Today Georgia Tech is a top 10 public university and one of the most influential business and engineering institutions in the world, with a student body noted as the smartest in the nation (based on standardized test scores).
-Georgia Tech’s mission is providing leaders in every facet of modern life, carrying the south into the 21st century and beyond.
+One of the foremost research universities in the South, Georgia Tech has been shaping the industry, business, medicine, technology, and applied science since its founding in 1885, bringing modern education and opportunity to the post-war South.
+Today Georgia Tech is a top 10 public university and one of the most influential business and engineering institutions in the world, with a student body, noted as the smartest in the nation (based on standardized test scores).
+Georgia Tech’s mission is to provide leaders in every facet of modern life, carrying the south into the 21st century and beyond.

 Georgia Tech’s NASAD-accredited BS in Industrial Design degree program is the only program of its kind in Georgia, and one of the most important in the region.
 The Georgia Tech Industrial Design curriculum focuses on using critical thinking, design, and communication to help students take control of their careers, with master experts and experienced practitioners guiding them in the latest technology and age-old understanding of form and design.
 It’s a degree program that will carry graduates onto the job market with confidence and advantage.